lenra-io/application-runner/README.md

 ### Prerequisites

-You can run Applicationrunner itself, but in fact the application is built as a library and needs a Phoenix parent application to access all functionality:
+You can run Application Runner itself, but it is generally built as a library and needs a Phoenix parent application to access all functionalities:
-- Add Application Runner to yout project:
+#### Add Application Runner to your project:
 ```elixir
 {:application_runner, git: "https://github.com/lenra-io/application-runner.git", tag: "v1.0.0.beta.X"}
 ```
-- Configure the Library:
+#### Configure the Library:
 ```elixir
 config :application_runner,
   lenra_environment_table: __,